halaahmed98/We-Rate-Dogs-Twitter-Archive/README.md

 popularity and for the attention drawn to social media copyright law when it was suspended by Twitter for breaking these aforementioned laws.
 # Project Details
-The "Wrangle and Analyze Data" is the final project for Data Analysis Professional Nanodegree Program at udacity .
 -  Gathering data (downloadable file in the Resources).
 -  Assessing and Cleaning data
 - Storing, analyzing, and visualizing your wrangled data